yell0w4x/webapp-e2e-tests/README.md

 ![Example result](https://raw.githubusercontent.com/yell0w4x/webapp-e2e-tests/master/example-result.png)

 If your SUT is on the same machine packed in docker container use container name in url or ip address.

+# SUT location

+Put your sut (System Under Test) endpoint to `defs.py` or use `--sut-locaiton` option.
+There is also `--api-base-url` that is wrapped with fixture `api_base_url` in case if you have api and would like to use it for e.g. tests setup/tear down or other purpose.

+There is a `--prod` preset to easily change related options.
+See `set_default_prod_options` in `./run` script.

+# Prerequisites

+Docker must be installed.
+The easiest way to have it on Linux is `wget -qO- https://get.docker.com | bash`.
+See this for more details https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script.

 # Firefox profile